How to Keep Frogs Out of Your Pool

-Got frogs in your swimming pool?
-And you’re possibly wondering why?
-Well, “pool frogs” are surprisingly common.
-Pool owners all over deal with them every season.
+Want to keep frogs out of your pool.
+Frogs in pools are surprisingly common.
+Pool owners all over deal with frogs in pools every season.

 It appears that, for frogs, they find something really tempting about a sparkling clear water body that’s relaxing, threat-free and full of food (bugs and insects).